aerogear-attic/aerogear-simplepush-unifiedpush-quickstart/README.md

 aerogear-simplepush-unifiedpush-quickstart
 ==============================

+## THIS CODE IS NOW BEING MAINTAINED [HERE](https://github.com/aerogear/aerogear-js-cookbook) .
+THIS REPO IS WILL NO LONGER BE MAINTAINED

 An example of using AeroGear's SimplePush/Unified Push JavaScript API.
 Based on [aerogear-simplepush-quickstart](https://github.com/aerogear/aerogear-simplepush-quickstart) enchancing to support registration with the UnifiedPush server.

 Please visit our [tutorial page](http://aerogear.org/docs/guides/aerogear-push-js/) for more information.